helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 10 - Nucleophilic Addition to Carbonyl Groups.md

 *N*-glycosidic bond is established through substitution of NH<sub>3</sub> for OH at the anomeric carbon of the ribose.
-The anomeric OH group is first activated (step A below) to form an activated intermedia/OCBE_IIte called phosphoribosylpyrophosphate (PRPP).
+The anomeric OH group is first activated (step A below) to form an activated intermediate called phosphoribosylpyrophosphate (PRPP).
 The inorganic pyrophosphate then leaves to generate a resonance-stabilized carbocation (step 1) which is attacked by a nucleophilic ammonia in step 2 to establish the *N*-glycosidic bond.